 After all that Asa accomplished and accumulated over a lifetime, he made the fatal mistake of making too much of those things and too little of the One who had directed him, provided for him and protected him.
 It really doesn’t matter if it’s February or September, whether you are 35 or 75.
 Let us all determine to carefully guard our hearts (Proverbs 4:23) and fix our eyes on God, who will accompany us all the way to the finish line.

 Serving Him with you in the marketplace,

-Lord, I am thankful for all the ways You have demonstrated Your faithfulness in my life.
+Lord, I am thankful for all the ways You have demonstrated your faithfulness in my life.
 I have every reason to bank my future on You.
 I have every reason to count on You to meet all my needs and desires.
 If I attempted to add up the number of times you have protected, provided, guided and blessed me I would run out of time.
-However, I have seen enough of life to remain sober, fully aware that I am capable of drifting away from You just as Asa did, so help me God to keep trusting only You and to finish well.
+However, I have seen enough of life to remain sober, fully aware that I am capable of drifting away from You just as Asa did, so help my God to keep trusting only You and to finish well.
 Amen.